tfzhang006/paper-reading/Generative 3D Part Assembly via Dynamic Graph Learning.md

 ## Summary

 ## Research Objective
 - To assemble 3D shapes conditioned on a given set of part geometry with variable number of parts.
-Moreover, knowledge about semantic
+Moreover, the model knows little semantic knowledge on the input parts.
 ## Background and Problems

 ## Methods